 Fishing and the great outdoors offers kids an alternative to many influences they encounter in their busy lives today.
 A single fishing trip could be the turning point in a young life.
 We encourage you to invest the time in Rhode Island kids.
+The purpose of this page is to share the basics about taking kids fishing, urban fishing locations and tips to make it fun by keeping it simple.
 A great way to introduce the kiddos to fishing by taking them ice fishing in winter.
 The rewards are endless and it takes so little effort.

 Rhode Island offers a wonderful opportunity for parents and guardians to introduce kids to fishing.
 Taking kids fishing is not only a great way to spend quality time together as a family but also helps kids develop a lifelong appreciation for the outdoors and nature.

 Several fish species can be found in Rhode Island waters that are perfect for kids to catch.
 Some popular fish species that kids can target include sunfish, bluegill, white perch, yellow perch, and smallmouth bass.
 These species are abundant in many of the state's waters and provide excellent opportunities for young anglers to have a successful and enjoyable fishing experience.

 For families living in urban areas or those looking for easily accessible fishing locations, Rhode Island has several urban fishing spots.
 Places like ponds in local parks, small lakes, and reservoirs in urban areas often host fish populations that are well-suited for kids fishing.
 These spots are usually equipped with fishing piers or docks, making it easier for children to fish safely and comfortably.